cfangmeier/matplotboard/README.md

     mpb.render(figures)
     mpb.generate_report(figures, 'Report')
 ```
 You can view the results [here](https://cfangmeier.github.io/matplotboard/example_01/dashboard/report.html).
-Let's walk through this a one part at a time.
+Let's walk through this one part at a time.

 First, we import `numpy` and `matplotlib` for some calculations, and plotting,
 respectively.
 As well as `matplotboard` itself.